Frequently Asked Questions

 How do I get the highest resolution for the stencil?

 Part of the beauty of stencils is that they can reduce the amount of detail until the image is more stylized than realistic.
-If you want maximum detail, however, you will notice that some of the stencil presets have more detail than others.
-For example, for a two-layer stencil, the highest detail available is preset 9 (in the lower right hand corner).

 Some detail is missing from my stencil.
 What's going on?